-Beautiful aluminum trees at the Aluminum Tree Museum in Brevard, North Carolina
+Retro aluminum Christmas trees in Brevard, North Carolina

 Beautiful mini aluminum trees at the Aluminum Tree Museum in Brevard, North Carolina

 Everything old becomes new again as they say.
-In the past few years, aluminum trees have been gaining popularity.
-Nostalgia combined with an increasing concern for the environment have made these trees popular once again.
-Amazon, eBay, and yard sales are your best bets for finding a great tree, at a great price.
+In the past few years, these trees have been gaining popularity once again.
+Nostalgia combined with an increasing concern for the environment have given these trees new life.
+They can be quite pricey, however, Amazon, eBay, and yard sales are your best bets for finding a great tree, at a great price.

 The Collection

-While browsing around the museum, you will feel transported back in time.
+While browsing around the museum, I felt like I was temporarily transported back in time.
 With an Elvis Presley, Barbie, and Beatles tree, you may just feel as if you have taken a time machine back to the 60’s.
-For anyone who grew up during this time period, this should be a blast.
 The museum is quite small and will not take more than 10 minutes or so to walk through.
-Below is a brief tour of a few of the most beautiful trees!

 Beatles display at the Aluminum Tree Museum in Brevard, North Carolina